lunabrain-ai/lunabrain/docs/content/blog/embeddings-database-news-april-2023/index.md

 ![Surfboard floating in the AI ocean](wave1-hi-crop.png)

-The Venture Capital (VC) firms of the world have been busy throwing money at several Vector Database companies with Weaviate, a company built around [an Open Source product](https://github.com/weaviate/weaviate), closing a [$16 million Series A round](https://www.prnewswire.com/news-releases/semi-technologies-16m-series-a-round-highlights-a-new-wave-of-ai-first-database-tech-301486766.html) last month.
+The Venture Capital (VC) firms of the world have been busy throwing money at several Vector Database companies with Weaviate, a company built around [an Open SourcePage product](https://github.com/weaviate/weaviate), closing a [$16 million Series A round](https://www.prnewswire.com/news-releases/semi-technologies-16m-series-a-round-highlights-a-new-wave-of-ai-first-database-tech-301486766.html) last month.

-That may sound like a lot of dough, but there two other Vector Database startups that raised even bigger rounds with Chroma, a YC-backed [Open Source product](https://github.com/chroma-core/chroma), raising
+That may sound like a lot of dough, but there two other Vector Database startups that raised even bigger rounds with Chroma, a YC-backed [Open SourcePage product](https://github.com/chroma-core/chroma), raising
 $18 million with *just* 1.2k GitHub stars and Pinecone, a proprietary Cloud-Only startup, [raising a $28 million](https://techcrunch.com/2022/03/29/pinecone-announces-28m-series-a-for-purpose-built-database-aimed-at-data-scientists/) at an almost-unicorn valuation of $700 million.